Application authentication

 In this post I will be showing how to persist and reuse JWT tokens within an ASP.Net Core web application.

-In earlier posts I showed the following:
+In earlier posts I discuss JWT tokens in more detail where I showed the following:

-1. How to create a JWT identity server.
+1. How to create a JWT identity server

 2. How to register and authenticate accounts using an existing JWT identity server.